Couples Counselling Maitland

 Frequently Asked Questions

-It depends on your goals and the complexity of what you’re navigating.
-Many couples notice shifts within 4–6 sessions; deeper repair can take longer.
+• It depends on your goals and the complexity of what you’re navigating.
+Many couples notice positive shifts soon after starting Couples Counselling.
+Deeper repair and connection can take longer.
 We’ll review progress regularly.

-Absolutely.
+• Absolutely.
 Counselling can help you gain clarity, whether that’s recommitting, redefining the relationship, or parting with care.
+If a decision is made that the couple is going to separate, we will look at how to close the couples therapy at that point.

 About your counsellor Bree Edmondston